Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Preliminaries

 \section{Preliminaries}

-In this section, we specify the required assumptions for our theoretical results, introduce some notations to simplify our expressions, and mention some intermediate lemmas that we will use later in Section~\ref{sec:main_results} to prove our main theoretical results.
+In this section, we first specify the required assumptions for our results in Section~\ref{sec:main_results} and introduce some notations to simplify our expressions.
+Moreover, we present some intermediate lemmas that will be use later in Section~\ref{sec:main_results} to prove our main theoretical results for the setting that the objective function is strongly convex, smooth, and its Hessian is Lipschitz continuous at the optimal solution.
+In Section~\ref{sec:self-concordance}, we will use a subset of these intermediate results to extend our analysis to the class of self-concordant functions.